michaellikaiye/lush-liquid/README.md

       if recursive abstraction

         return true

       else undo step

     return false
 ## class(es) with fields and methods
 ## version*n* wish list
-List all possible paths
+List all possible paths.

-Base algorithm on junctions rather than steps
+Base algorithm on junctions rather than steps.
 ## known bugs
-failed to account for the explorer starting outside the maze
+Failed to account for the explorer starting outside the maze